DiddiLeija/diddi-and-the-bugs/guide.md

 This strange but giant enemy **only appears once**.
 It can move even faster than the bullets, but also move slowly... it's a randomness thing.
-It uses 16x16 pixels, so it's bigger than everything else in the game (normal enemies and the spacecraft use 8x8 pixels or less!).
+It uses 16x16 pixels, so it's way bigger than everything else in the game (other mobs and items use 8x8 pixels, or even less!).

+The Monster is stronger than regular enemies and trash, so you must **hit it twice** to defeat it. (_New in version 4.0.0_).

 If destroyed, the Monster will leave **1000 extra points**!
 However, if it crosses the screen without being defeated, it won't appear again and won't